LeonidasFromSparta/ultimate-zip/README.md

 ### Versions
 No major versions released yet<br/><br/>
 _This project is using [SemVer](https://semver.org) convention_
-### Limitation
+### Limitations
-1. Multiple volumes Zip file is not supported
+1. Multiple volumes Zip Archive is not supported
-2. Ecnrypted Zip file is not suported
+2. Ecnrypted Zip Archive is not suported
 ### To Do
 Unit and integration tests
+___
 ## Getting Started
-___
 ### Installation
 Install ultimate-zip with [NPM](https://www.npmjs.com)
 ```
 $ npm install ultimate-zip
 ```
 ### Basic Usage
-In your favorite editor..
+In your favorite editor
 ```javascript
 // async mode
 import UZip from 'something'